daaaaaaavid/daaaaaaavid/README.md

 ## Hi there :smile:

 I am a senior student in NCHU:sunflower::sunflower:
-major in CS
-I am interesting in Computer Vision :star::boom:.
+major in CS  :computer::computer: interesting in Computer Vision :star::boom:.
 ## Here are some projects I have done

 * "Breakout": [link](https://github.com/Rinbow98/Breakout_master_python)